Cubic threefolds moduli and the Monster group

 We get two other examples leading to ball quotients with a known modular interpretation if we take $\MM\cong\LL_3\operp\LL_1$ resp.\ $\MM\cong\LL_3$ (so one contains the other).
-In these cases, $\MM^\perp$ is isomorphic to resp.\ $\LL_1\operp\LL_3\operp\LL_4\operp\HH$ resp.\ $\LL_1\operp 2\LL_4\operp\HH$ and then the associated ball quotients of dimensions $9$ resp.\ $10$ have Zariski open-dense subsets that have the interpretation of the moduli space of genus 4 curves (a result due to Kond\=o) resp.\ the moduli space of cubic threefolds (due independently to Allcock-Carlson-Toledo \cite{act} and Looijenga-Swierstra \cite{ls}).
-We prove (Theorems \ref{thm:Kcover}, \ref{thm:ct2}) that the reflection covering groups of these ball quotients are given by the representations on the mod 2 homology of a genus 4 curve resp.\ a cubic threefold, which means that the groups in question are isomorphic to $\Sp_8(\FF_2)$ resp.\ $\Orth^1_{10}(\FF_2)$ (the orthogonal group of a nonsingular quadratic form over $\FF_2$ in 10 variables and of Arf invariant $1$).
-This, too is in agreement with what Conway-Norton-Soicher \cite{cns} found: they proved that $\Mb\wr\mu_2$ comes with a distinguished conjugacy class of subgroups isomorphic with $\Scal_4$ whose centralizer in $\Mb\wr\mu_2$ is isomorphic to $\Orth^1_{10}(\FF_2)$.
-(As we will see, this implies that the centralizer of $\Scal_2\times\Scal_4$ in the Bimonster is isomorphic to $\Sp_8(\FF_2)$.)
+In these cases, $\MM^\perp$ is isomorphic to resp.\ $\LL_1\operp\LL_3\operp\LL_4\operp\HH$ resp.\ $\LL_1\operp 2\LL_4\operp\HH$ and then the associated ball quotients of dimensions $9$ resp.\ $10$ contain Zariski open-dense subsets that have the interpretation of the moduli space of genus 4 curves (by a theorem of Kond\=o) resp.\ the moduli space of cubic threefolds (due independently to Allcock-Carlson-Toledo \cite{act} and Looijenga-Swierstra \cite{ls}).
+We prove (Theorems \ref{thm:Kcover}, \ref{thm:ct2}) that the reflection covering groups of these ball quotients are given by the representations on the mod 2 homology of a genus four curve resp.\ a cubic threefold, which means that the groups in question are isomorphic to $\Sp_8(\FF_2)$ resp.\ $\Orth^1_{10}(\FF_2)$ (the orthogonal group of a nonsingular quadratic form over $\FF_2$ in 10 variables of Arf invariant $1$).
+This, too is in agreement with what Conway-Norton-Soicher \cite{cns} found: they proved that $\Mb\wr\mu_2$ comes with a distinguished conjugacy class of subgroups isomorphic with $\Sfrak_4$ whose centralizer in $\Mb\wr\mu_2$ is isomorphic to $\Sfrak_2\times\Orth^1_{10}(\FF_2)$.
+We will see that this implies that the centralizer of $\Sfrak_2\times\Sfrak_4$ in the Bimonster is isomorphic to $\Sp_8(\FF_2)$.